Press Release No.:

 November Air Freight Demand Reflects Strong Peak Season

-Translations: French (pdf) Spanish (pdf) and Portuguese (pdf) Arabic (pdf)
+Translations: Chinese (pdf) French (pdf) Spanish (pdf) Portuguese (pdf) Arabic (pdf)

 Geneva – The International Air Transport Association (IATA) released data for global air freight markets showing that demand, measured in freight tonne kilometers (FTKs), rose 6.8% in November 2016 compared to the year-earlier period.
 This was a slight slowdown from the 8.4% annual growth recorded in October 2016 - which was a 20-month high - but was still more than 2.5 times the average annual monthly growth rate of 2.6% over the past decade.